Visi On: Corporate civil war

 While Visi On development continued, VisiCorp as an entity was in the process of self-destruction.
 Terry Opdendyk, the president hand-picked by the early venture capital investors, had an extremely autocratic management style that led to the departure of many key executives.
 From late 1981 to the eventual release of Visi On, most of the product management of the company left, notably Mitch Kapor in charge of VisiCalc development, Ed Esber, Roy Folk, Visi On's product marketing manager, among others.
 This was referred to as "corporate civil war".

 It was Mitch Kapor's departure that would prove most devastating to the company, however.
 Kapor, developer of VisiPlot and VisiTrend, had been pressing for the development of a greatly improved spreadsheet to succeed VisiCalc, but Opdendyk was uninterested.
 This was during a time when VisiCorp and VisiCalc's developers were at an impasse, and VisiCalc was growing increasingly outdated.
-When Kapor decided to leave, the other executives pressed for a clause forbidding Kapor to work on an "integrated spreadsheet", but Opdendyk couldn't be bothered, exclaiming Kapor is a spaghetti programmer, denigrating his abilities.
+When Kapor decided to leave, the other executives pressed for a clause forbidding Kapor to work on an "integrated spreadsheet", but Opdendyk couldn't be bothered, exclaiming "Kapor is a spaghetti programmer", denigrating his abilities.

 Kapor would go on to release Lotus 1-2-3, which became a major competitor to VisiCalc in 1983.
 By the end of the year, sales had been cut in half.
 Combined with the exodus of major portions of the senior executive staff and the ongoing battle with VisiCalc's developers, VisiCorp was soon in serious financial difficulty.
 All hopes for the company's future were placed on Visi On.

 The October 31, 1983 InfoWorld, in an article titled, "Finally, Visi On is here," flatly stated: "the... publisher is putting the product on computer store shelves...
 Visi On was scheduled to be available during the last week in October".
 The November 14, 1983 issue said: "VisiCorp has just released Visi On."
 However, the July 2, 1984 issue says: "By the time Visi On was actually shipped on December 16, 1983,..." and PC Magazine reported in the February 7, 1984 issue that they still hadn't received the product in its commercially available form.

 Release

-The operating system, known as the Visi On Applications Manager, was released in December 1983 and sold for $495, requiring a mouse for another $250.
+The operating system, known as the Visi On Applications Manager, was released in December 1983 and sold for US$495, with a mouse sold separately for another $250.